Insoft-UK/PrimePlus/tools/font/README.md

 This is a handy utility that goes well with the original [fontconvert](https://github.com/adafruit/Adafruit-GFX-Library/tree/master/fontconvert) tool provided by [Adafruit](https://www.adafruit.com/) for converting Adafruit_GFX `.h` to Adafruit_GFX `.hpprgm` format.

 > [!NOTE]
-pplfont is a cutdown version of the [piXfont](https://github.com/Insoft-UK/piXfont) tool.
+**font** is a cutdown version of the [piXfont](https://github.com/Insoft-UK/piXfont) tool.
 While both can perform the same core font-related task in generating an .hpprgm file, **piXfont** offers additional features, including creating fonts from images, converting .hpprgm files back into .h files, and generating texture atlases.

-> [!WARNING]
+> [!NOTE]
-This tool is deprecated. ppl+ now provides this functionality, so the utility is no longer relevant and will not receive further updates.
+This tool is treated as an add-on for **ppl+** when included along side ppl+.